OISTE/repository/OWGTMCPS.md

 ### 9.6.1  CA representations and warranties

-OGTM Root CAs will:
+OWGTM Root CAs will:
 - Establish a chain of trust by issuing a certificate, which is a self-signed certificate
-- Ensure that the Root signs any subordinate CAs issued under the OGTM hierarchy
+- Ensure that the Root signs any subordinate CAs issued under the OWGTM hierarchy
 - Properly conduct the verification process described in section 3.2
-- Ensure the accuracy and completeness of any part of the certificate information which is generated or compiled by the OGTM, according to the applicable Certification Policy
+- Ensure the accuracy and completeness of any part of the certificate information which is generated or compiled by the OWGTM, according to the applicable Certification Policy
 - Ensure that all relevant information concerning a certificate is recorded (electronically or otherwise) for an appropriate period of time, and in particular, for the purpose of providing evidence for the purposes of legal proceedings
 - Utilize trustworthy systems, procedures and human resources in performing its services
 - Comply with any other relevant provisions of the relevant CP or CPS, and other approved documents.